To market and promote Lexington's Bluegrass Region for the purpose of attracting visitors and growing the economy.

 VisitLEX is a public service organization authorized by the Kentucky Revised Statutes (KRS 91A.350) and established in 1974 by a Lexington-Fayette Urban County Government (LFUCG) ordinance.

 VisitLEX is not a membership organization.
 Operating revenue is generated by occupied hotel/motel rooms in Lexington-Fayette County.
-By state statute, hotels collect a six percent occupancy tax from their guests.
-One-third of that revenue goes to the Lexington Convention Center for debt repayment and operations, and two-thirds goes to the Bureau.
+By state statute, hotels collect a eight and one half percent occupancy tax from their guests.
+Four and one half percent of that revenue goes to the Lexington Convention Center for debt repayment and operations.
+The remaining four percent goes to the Bureau.

 VisitLEX is headed by a nine-member Commission appointed by the Mayor for three-year terms.
 Three commissioners are selected as representatives of the hotel and motel industry.
 One commissioner is selected as a representative of the restaurant industry.
 One commissioner is selected from a list submitted by Commerce Lexington.
 Four commissioners are selected at large by the Mayor and must be residents of Fayette County.
 In addition to the nine appointed members, there may be up to a seven-member non-voting ex-officio panel.